 Definition: sexual violence and abuse is any behaviour thought to be of sexual nature which is unwanted and takes place without consent.
-Sexual violence and abuse can be physical,
+Sexual violence and abuse can be physical, psychological, verbal or online.
+Any behaviour of sexual nature that causes you distress is considered sexual violence or abuse.

-• Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening

-• Activities may involve physical contact, including assault by penetration (e.g. rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing

-• It may also include non-contact activities, e.g., involving children in looking at, or in the production of, sexual images i.e., sexting, youth produced sexual imagery, videos and live streams, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (incl. via the internet)

-• Sexual abuse is not solely perpetrated by adult males; women can commit acts of sexual abuse, as can other children
+- Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening - Activities may involve physical contact, including assault by penetration (e.g. rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - It may also include non-contact activities, e.g., involving children in looking at, or in the production of, sexual images i.e., sexting, youth produced sexual imagery, videos and live streams, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (incl. via the internet) - Sexual abuse is not solely perpetrated by adult males; women can commit acts of sexual abuse, as can other children